jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add a failing `assert statement`_ about :ref:`False<test_what_is_false>`

   .. code-block:: python
-    :lineno-start: 57
+    :lineno-start: 31
-    :emphasize-lines: 5
+    :emphasize-lines: 6

-        def test_assertion_error_w_false(self):
+    # test AssertionError with False
+    # None is False
     # assert None is False
     assert None is not False

     assert False is not False

     # NOTES

-  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ shows

   .. code-block:: python

     E       assert False is not False

+  because :ref:`False is False<test_what_is_false>`.

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 57
+    :lineno-start: 31
-    :emphasize-lines: 5-6
+    :emphasize-lines: 6-7

-        def test_assertion_error_w_false(self):
+    # test AssertionError with False
+    # None is False
     # assert None is False
     assert None is not False

     # assert False is not False
     assert False is False

     # NOTES

-  the test passes.
+  the test passes because :ref:`False is False<test_what_is_false>`.

 * I add a note about :ref:`False<test_what_is_false>`

   .. code-block:: python
-    :lineno-start: 65
+    :lineno-start: 40
     :emphasize-lines: 10

     # NOTES